docker/cli/docs/reference/run.md

         </span>
       </td>
       <td>
-        Restart only if the container exits with a non-zero exit status.
+        Restart if the container exits with a non-zero exit status.
         Optionally, limit the number of restart retries the Docker daemon attempts.
+The container will also always start on daemon startup, regardless of the current state of the container.
       </td>
     </tr>
     <tr>